Bobvannoort96/CH3_comparison_of_GLR_and_SS_test/README.md

 the `nr_sims` replications, **not** the standard error of the mean.
 The plotting scripts convert it with `bool_convert_sigma = True`, which divides by `sqrt(nr_sims)`.
-If you change `nr_sims` in the simulation, change it in the plotting scripts too — they do not read it from disk.
+If you change `nr_sims` in the simulation, change it in the plotting scripts too, they do not read it automatically from the files.

 ### 1.4 Plotting stage